MIF-0/accounts-practice/README.md

 As you mentioned production quality code, it also means maintainable and ready for a future changes.
 So it worth to spend additional time to set up thing properly, then after pay the price of coupled code.

+# Decisions
+Decided to go with optimistic locking approach.
+Concurrent hash map and ifPresent, ifAbsent should help with this.
+Why it is better? because in real world there is not a lot of concurrent requests to the same account, so with optimistic locking we would reduce time.
+If there is a lot of concurrent requests to the same account, optimistic locking can do more harm, as it would mean more retries.

+Try to use approach with returning result instead of throwing errors (I tried different possibilities, so sorry for inconsistency)

 # Limitation
 This app supports for now only GPB (there is nothing wrong with supporting other currencies, but it would require pre-create company account), so the limitation is only on RestApi level, customer can't provide currency.
+Not all test written but I tried to cover main things

 # Domain
-Account context:
+Domain models are immutable, which help us to worry less about concurrent access to the same object Account context:
 DomainModel: Account
 Properties: id, balance